 While it may seem strange at first, cauliflower rice does surprisingly well as a rice substitute.
 It’s versatile, mild in flavor, and incredibly healthy.
 This low-carb and keto-friendly vegetable is a powerful alternative to many foods, including rice.

-If you’ve never seen or tried cauliflower rice before, it is essentially best described as being light and fluffy, with a similar texture to rice.
+If you’ve never seen or tried cauliflower rice before, it’s best described as being light and fluffy, with a similar texture to rice.
 While it tastes best piping hot, you can also eat it cold.
 As a result, it can pretty much replace almost any dish that relies on rice.

 While you can buy cauliflower rice at most grocery stores, you can also easily make it at home.
 All you need is some cauliflower and some salt and pepper.